Additions and Corrections

 W. Arthur McKinney

-The addressee, W. Arthur McKinney, a professional Scouter, later became Stamp Editor of Boys' Life, a founder of SOSSI, and the "Special Assistant to the Chief Scout Executive".
+The addressee, W. Arthur McKinney, a professional Scouter, later became Stamp Editor of Boys' Life,

 These covers were prepared in two steps.
 McKinney sent self addressed corner stationery to the